rubiojr/rapi/docs/blobs.md

 	fmt.Printf("MP3 tree blob for %s found and loaded\n", mp3Tree.Nodes[0].Name)
 ```

-`loadTreeBlob` reads the tree blob from the pack file and decrypts it's content, so we get the JSON metadata that describes the MP3 file (as shown earlier in this chapter) that is unmarshalled to get a restic.Tree instance:
+`loadTreeBlob` reads the tree blob from the pack file and decrypts its content, to get the JSON metadata that describes the MP3 file (as shown earlier in this chapter).
+The JSON is then unmarshalled to get a `restic.Tree` instance:

 ```go
 // decrypts a tree blob and creates a Tree struct instance